Inventory

 Listings overview

 A listing is an article that is listed in a facility.
-The listings view shows all articles that are listed in the respective facility.
+The Listings view shows all articles that are listed in the respective facility.

 Listing detail view